Skip to main content

 (d) Compensation and benefits.
 Compensation and benefits accrue at the same rate whether an employee is teleworking or in an office.

-(e) Appearance during business meetings.
+(e) Employee conduct and appearance during business meetings.
+Employees are expected to conduct work in the same professional manner that is expected in an office environment.
 When teleworking, employees must ensure their dress, appearance, and behavior are appropriate for the circumstances.
 For example, business casual dress is expected when engaged in remote meetings or encounters with parties not associated with OKDHS.

 (g) Job-related illness or injuries while teleworking.
 Teleworking employees must immediately report any illness or injury to supervisors, just as they would when working at an official duty station.